Build your local campaign

 - Do your research and understand your targets, find out who has the power to change the situation, find your allies and shape your demands into specific asks/solutions to the problem at hand

-- Create opportunities to negotiate with those with the power change the situation.
+- Create opportunities to negotiate with those with the power to change the situation.
 Either in a meeting or by inviting them to a public action.

 - Evaluate what you have achieved, plan what needs to be done next and regroup around the next set of demands or issue.